-- 134.490 Actions by owner of certificate of delinquency to collect or foreclose certificate -- Notice by third-party purchaser to taxpayer -- Installment payment plans. - (1) The following notices shall be sent by a third-party purchaser to the delinquent taxpayer by first-class mail with proof of mailing, and shall include the information required by subsection (3)(d) of this section: - (a) Within fifty (50) days after the delivery of a certificate of delinquency by the clerk to a third-party purchaser, the third-party purchaser shall send a notice to the delinquent taxpayer informing the delinquent taxpayer that the certificate of delinquency has been purchased by the third-party purchaser; and - (b) At least annually thereafter, until the notice required by subsection (2) of this section is sent, the third-party purchaser shall send a notice to the delinquent taxpayer. - (2) Anytime after the expiration of the one (1) year tolling period established by KRS 134.546, the third-party purchaser may institute an action to collect the amount due on a certificate of delinquency.
-At least forty-five (45) days before instituting a legal action, the third-party purchaser shall send to the taxpayer by first-class mail with proof of mailing, a notice informing the taxpayer that enforcement action will be taken.
-This notice shall also include the information required by subsection (3) of this section, and shall be in addition to any notice sent under subsection (1) of this section. - (3) (a) 1.
+134.490 Actions by owner of certificate of delinquency to collect or foreclose certificate -- Notice by third-party purchaser to taxpayer -- Installment payment plans.

+- (1) (a) Within fifty (50) days after the delivery of a certificate of delinquency by the clerk to a third-party purchaser, the third-party purchaser shall send a notice to the delinquent taxpayer informing the delinquent taxpayer that the certificate of delinquency has been purchased by the third-party purchaser. - (b) At least annually thereafter, until the notice required by subsection (2) of this section is sent, the third-party purchaser shall send a notice to the delinquent taxpayer. - (c) The notices included in this subsection shall be sent by certified mail with proof of mailing and include the information required by subsection (3)(d) of this section.
+A copy of each notice shall be sent to each mortgagee who holds a mortgage on the property that is the subject of the certificate of delinquency. - (2) Anytime after the expiration of the one (1) year tolling period established by KRS 134.546, the third-party purchaser may institute an action to collect the amount due on a certificate of delinquency.
+At least forty-five (45) days before instituting a legal action, the third-party purchaser shall send a notice to the taxpayer and a copy of the notice to each mortgagee who holds a mortgage on the property by certified mail with proof of mailing.
+The notice shall: - (a) Inform the taxpayer that enforcement action will be taken; - (b) Include a statement advising the taxpayer that substantial additional administrative costs and fees associated with collection in addition to the amount due on the certificate of delinquency may be imposed and that collection actions may include foreclosure; and - (c) Include the information required by subsection (3) of this section.

+The notice shall be in addition to any notice sent under subsection (1) of this section.

+- (3) (a) 1.
 For certificates of delinquency for all property except property described in paragraph (b) of this subsection, third-party purchasers or their designees shall obtain from the office of the property valuation administrator of the county in which the real property is located the most recent address for the property owner. - 2.
 To obtain information from the office of the property valuation administrator, the third-party purchaser shall, at the option of the property valuation administrator, either: - a.
 Obtain information from an up-to-date public access list or Web site offered by the property valuation administrator; or - b.
-Submit a list of addresses, map identification numbers, or parcel numbers for which updated information is requested to the property valuation administrator, who shall update his or her records with regard to the properties for which information is requested and provide the updated information to the third-party purchaser within ten (10) days. - 3.
-For this service, the property valuation administrator may charge a fee not to exceed two dollars (\$2) for each address provided or obtained. - 4.
-Except as provided in paragraph (b) of this subsection, the third-party purchaser shall send the notices required by subsections (1) and (2) of this section to the address provided by the property valuation administrator.
-Unless the provisions of subparagraph 7. of this paragraph apply, the third-party purchaser shall not be required
+Submit a list of addresses, map identification numbers, or parcel numbers for which updated information is requested to the property valuation administrator, who shall update his or her records with regard to the properties for which information is requested and provide the updated information to the third-party purchaser within ten (10) days.